arangodb/docs-hugo/site/content/3.12/aql/graphs/k-shortest-paths.md

 ### Path search options

+You can optionally specify the following options to modify the execution of a graph path search.
+If you specify unknown options, query warnings are raised.

 #### `weightAttribute`

 A top-level edge attribute that should be used to read the edge weight (string).